 Lock Bumping Statistics

 It is difficult to know how prevalent lock bumping currently is in home break-ins because it leaves no sign of forced entry and the lock continues to work normally afterward.
 Therefore, a burglar needs to be captured with lock bumping tools in his possession or caught in the act to verify that lock bumping was used in a crime.
-However, almost two-thirds of all break-ins do not show signs of forced entry.
+That being said, almost two-thirds of all break-ins do not show signs of forced entry.
 Many of these break-ins likely happen when criminals gain entry through an unlocked door or window or obtain a duplicate key through dubious means.
-However, lock bumping should not be discounted as a serious threat even though it's difficult to quantify.
+Lock bumping should not be discounted as a serious threat even though it's difficult to quantify.

 The Internet is full of videos, articles, and instructionals on how to bump a lock and methods to acquire the key needed to accomplish the task.
 Thus, you'll need stronger locks or additional security features to minimize risk: